giugiu999/data_structure/README.md

 # data_structure
-basic data structure in python
+basic data structure in python, mostly is from 175 class.